dingmartin/FHTCalculator/README.md

 4. Click the go button to compute the result.
 5. Click copy and then you can paste and check the result in one excel sheet.

-The sample data is also provided in the installation folder.
+The sample data is provided in the installation folder.